San Diego Jewish Journal

-The San Diego Jewish Journal, headquartered in Sorrento Valley, San Diego, California, is a Jewish magazine founded in October 2001 by Dr. Mark Moss and Mark Edelstein, and first published in December 2001.
+The San Diego Jewish Journal is a Jewish magazine headquartered in Sorrento Valley in San Diego, California.
+It was founded in October 2001 by Dr. Mark Moss and Mark Edelstein, and first published in December 2001.
 Their intent was to create a magazine that spoke to all Jewish movements and traditions.
 In 2007, the magazine served 19,000 subscribers in San Diego, Palm Springs, and Temecula Valley.
 Mark Moss and Mark Edelstein are the publishers.

 In 2007, the San Diego Jewish Times, a biweekly newspaper with which it had competed, with about 16,000 subscribers, ceased publication after 27 years.

-In 2015, the American Jewish Press Association awarded the Journal 2nd place in its annual Simon Rockower Awards competition.
+The San Diego Jewish Journal won a Simon Rockower Award in 2015 and another in 2016.